mezcel/printf-time/README.md

 This app is a C refresher as well as an exercise in using the CLI to debug in GDB.
 I deliberately omitted the ```string.h``` library to force myself to manually perform C string manipulations.

 The program is in the [C_Source](./C_Source/) folder.

+*Why C ?*

+Just for the portability between Cpp and C#, and the bare bones simplicity in scope the C language targets its results for.
+My motivation was also for legacy and historical nostalgia too.

 #### Feature algorithms: